 Location of the Hasenbergl district in Munich

-Photos of the surroudings near the Hasenbergl district
+Photos of the surroundings of the Hasenbergl recreation area

 Offers for sale in Munich-Hasenbergl